RealGP/rgp.github.io/_patients/Osteoarthritis.md

 ---
-category: Osteoarthritis, osteopaenia and bone health
+category: Osteoarthritis, options for pain relief
 title: Options for osteoarthritis – decision aid and handout
 description: What are the benefits and risks of each treatment for osteoarthritis?
 audio: